neshanth/todo-list-fm/README.md

 2. I learnt about setting max-width and how to prevent the todo app for stretching all the way.
 3. I learnt about Conditional Rendering In React.
 4. I also learnt about the concept of children.
+5. I learnt about how to approach a layout and break it down before applying css.